 India is a country of constant growth with hidden talent waiting to be discovered, nurtured and recognised.
 We wanted to make sure this talent not going to waste… and that is how Indian Achievers’ Forum took its inception with a philosophy that “anybody and everybody can be an achiever, if he or she is guided in the right direction.”
 At Indian Achievers’ Forum, we encourage dreamers and performers to collaborate, synergize, exchange ideas and lead our nation towards socioeconomic growth.
 The mantra of IAF is “to succeed, but never at the cost of our planet.”
 This Forum is a multi-dimensional and our programmes benefit in many ways.
 They open new opportunities, improve skills, boost businesses, introduce severals local entrepreneurs to the global market, and invite international companies to invest in India.

-Our primary goal is to promote industries and to ensure that government and society as a whole, understand both the needs of industry and its contribution to the nation’s well-being.
+Our primary goal is to promote MSMEs and Start-ups and to ensure that government and society as a whole understand both the needs of business community and its contribution to the nation’s well-being.

 For this, we work

-- To identify and strengthen industry’s role in the economic development of the country.
+- To identify and strengthen community’s role in the economic development of the country.

-- To act as a catalyst in bringing about the growth and development of Indian Industry.
+- To act as a catalyst in bringing about the growth and development of Indian society.

-- To create awareness and support industry’s efforts on quality, environment and consumer protection.
+- To create awareness and support MSMEs and Start-ups’ efforts on quality, environment and consumer protection.

 - To identify and address the special needs of the small sector.